The Epigenetics of Cannabis Use

 - We will employ two epigenetic analysis techniques: whole genome bisulfite sequencing (WGBS) to look for DNA methylation, and chromatin immune-precipitation sequencing (ChIP-Seq) to look for histone acetylation.

-- Specific gene locations will be examined in sperm and umbilical cord blood samples using quantitative bisulfite pyrosequencing.
+- Specific gene locations will be examined in paternal sperm and newborn saliva samples using quantitative bisulfite pyrosequencing.

-- We will also analyze cord blood from the Duke-based Newborn Epigenetics Study (NEST) cohort.
+- We will also analyze saliva samples from the Duke-based Newborn Epigenetics Study (NEST) cohort.
 For NEST specimens with epigenetic patterns associated with cannabis use, we will retroactively test for THC content in the corresponding maternal blood samples taken during the first trimester of pregnancy.

 - Cannabis exposure in males results in changes in the DNA methylation and histone acetylation profile of sperm.